 Definition of Stock Options

-Stock options are the financial instruments wherein a contract is formed between two parties and such a contract gives the holder of the instrument a right but not an obligation to buy or sell the underlying stock at the predetermined price till an agreed date.
+Stock options are financial instruments wherein a contract is formed between two parties, and such a contract gives the holder of the instrument a right but not an obligation to buy or sell the underlying stock at the predetermined price till an agreed date.
 The stock options are traded on stock exchanges like ordinary stocks.
-There are two types of stock options namely the call option and put option.
+There are two types of stock options, namely the call option and the put option.

 There are two styles of stock options, American and European.
-The American stock options provide the flexibility of exercising the option anytime between purchase and expiration date whereas European style options can only be exercised on the expiration date.
+The American stock options allow the option anytime between purchase and expiration date, whereas European style options can only be exercised on the expiration date.
 European options are less commonly used.

-The expiration date of the option is also chosen by the trader and it represents the validity period for the contract.
-Then there is strike price which represents the price agreed between the contract holders at which the contract will be executed at the future date irrespective of the market price.
-The party purchasing the right to buy or sell the underlying stock pays a premium to the other party against such right obtained.
+The trader also chooses the option’s expiration date, representing the contract’s validity period.
+Then there is strike price which means the price agreed between the contract holders at which the contract will be executed at a future date irrespective of the market price.
+The party purchasing the right to buy or sell the underlying stock pays the other party a premium against the such right.

 How Does it Work?

 Usually, a stock options contract represents 100 shares of underlying stocks.
-The price of the stock options moves in line with the price of the underlying stocks on stock exchanges i.e. the price of the stock option will rise and fall according to the price of the underlying stocks.
+The price of the stock options moves in line with the cost of the underlying stocks on stock exchanges, i.e., the price of the stock option will rise and fall according to the price of the underlying stocks.
 Some of the important points associated with the stock options working are as follows:

 - Strike price: A strike price is a price at which the option holder will exercise the option.

-- Premium: Premium is the amount that the buyer of the option pays to another party for getting the right to buy or sell the underlying security.
+- Premium: Premium is the amount the buyer of the option pays to another party to get the right to buy or sell the underlying security.
 It represents the maximum profit that the seller of the option can get.

-- The buyer of the stock option has the option to exercise the option i.e. buy the security in case of a call option and sell the security in case of a put option anytime before the expiry of the contract at the strike price irrespective of the strike price.
-If the prices are unfavorable then the buyer can choose to not exercise the option in which case the contract shall lapse.
+- Stock buyer: The buyer of the stock option can exercise the option, i.e., buy the security in case of a call option and sell the security in case of a put option anytime before the expiry of the contract at the strike price irrespective of the strike price.
+If the prices are unfavorable, the buyer can choose not to exercise the option, which means the contract shall lapse.

-- Call Option: A trader buys a call option at the strike price of $50 per contract, the expiration date is in six months.
+- Call Option: A trader buys a call option at the strike price of $50 per contract; the expiration date is six months.
 The current price of the stock is $35.
 At the expiration date, the price goes up to $65.
-The trader can reap out the profit by purchasing at the strike price of $50 per contract and selling it on the expiration date for $65.
-The profit would $15 per share.
+The trader can reap the profit by purchasing at the strike price of $50 per contract and selling it on the expiration date for $65.
+The profit would be $15 per share.

-- Put Option: A trader purchased a put option at the strike price of $100 per share or contract, the option will expire in six months.
+- Put Option: A trader purchases a put option at the strike price of $100 per share or contract; the option will expire in six months.
 The current price of the stock is $115 per contract.
-Now if the price dips below $100 any time during the contract the trader can sell the option at $100 per share and make the profit for the difference between the strike price and market value.
+Now, if the price dips below $100 at any time during the contract, the trader can sell the option at $100 per share and make a profit from the difference between the strike price and market value.

-- If the contract reaches the expiration date but the price of the put option does not dip below the strike price and does not rise above the strike price in case of the call option, the contract will be worthless and will expire.
+- Contract Option: If the contract reaches the expiration date, but the put option price does not dip below the strike price and does not rise above the strike price in the case of call option, the contract will be worthless and expire.

 Types of Stock Options

-Mainly, there are two types namely call option and put option.
+Mainly, there are two types, namely, call option and the put option.
 But there are other ways as well in which the stock options can be categorized.